Roshinl/CSCE-310-Final-Project-Group-7/README.md

 View called reviews_table_with_names; seen on reviews page, joins appointment, course, and user tables to display tutor names, appointment ids, and their respective reviews with all necessary data

+Index on user's first name and last name

 Roshin:
 View called user_table_with_paymentinfo joins the payment_info table with the user table to show admins the student's payment information for adding/deleting payment methods.